 the 850-hp Wright XR-1820-39 Cyclone radial and the aircraft was now known as the Model 75-B.

 When the competition did eventually take place it was the Seversky P-35 which won although an order was placed for three P-36s which would be powered by a derated version of Pratt &

 Whitneys 1,050-hp R-1830-13 Twin Wasp radial engine and this would be designated Y1P-36.
 As well as the new engine a number of cockpit modifications had been made and a retractable

 tailwheel was added.
-Service testing of the new plane was successful and 210 were ordered on the 7th July 1937.
+Service testing of the new aircraft was successful and 210 were ordered on the 7th July 1937.

-During April 1938 deliveries of the new aircraft began but by the time the United States entered the Second World War the plane was obsolete and by this time the Curtiss P-40 Kittyhawk
+During April 1938 deliveries of the new aircraft began, with the 20th Pursuit Group at Barksdale Field receiving the first, but by the time the United States entered the Second World War (1939 - 1945) the aircraft was obsolete and by this time the Curtiss P-40 Kittyhawk

 A XP-36B appeared powered by a 1,000-hp Pratt & Whitney R-1820-25 engine and the final thirty one Curtiss P-36 were fitted with a Twin Wasp engine and thus designated P-36C.
 Three

 more types were produced, although with differing armament and purely experimental and they were designated XP-36D, XP-36E, XP-36F.